Nurse Jackie: Plot

 Jackie reverts back to her old ways but has everyone in her life fooled into thinking she's still sober.
 To keep up the facade, she regularly attends AA meetings and even takes on a sponsor named Antoinette (Julie White).
 Frank catches her using and, naive to what addiction entails, Jackie's able to convince him it was a one-time thing.
 However, when Antoinette discovers this, she becomes increasingly worried about Jackie.
 After a failed attempt at detox, Antoinette continues insisting Jackie go to rehab.
 Ultimately, Jackie convinces Antoinette, an alcoholic, to fall off the wagon so they can both enter rehab together.
 As they both enter the rehab clinic intoxicated, Jackie abandons Antoinette there.
 She also breaks up with Frank and ramps up her drug use.
 Zoey, who has become Jackie's increasingly-astute protege over the seasons, suspects she's using after almost killing a patient.
 Akalitus demands that Jackie comply with a urine test or enter the hospital's diversion program, which includes the temporary suspension of her nursing license.
 Instead, Jackie attempts to leave town with a carful of meds to help hurricane relief victims in Miami.
 On the way to the airport, Jackie crashes her car into an ambulance and is arrested for drug trafficking.

 After her arrest, Jackie is fired but, through the efforts of a cunning lawyer (Mark Feuerstein), she's able to enter the hospital's diversion program until the board can convene to discuss the reinstatement of her nursing license.
 Until then, she mops floors, wears beige scrubs, has her urine tested daily, but cannot touch patients.
 Zoey in particular is devastated by this arrangement as she's forced to supervise her former mentor.
 Akalitus also fires Eddie for supplying Jackie with the drugs she got arrested with.
 Eddie and Jackie rekindle their romantic relationship and begin selling drugs to pay for Jackie's expensive lawyer.
 After purging their stash at a pill mill, the two get engaged.
 Meanwhile, All Saints is bought by Norwegian developers set to convert the building into luxury condos.
-Jackie and Zoey briefly stage a revolt to protest the hospital closing but these efforts are ultimately futile.
+The nurses, particularly Zoey, begin protests to try to generate public outrage to block the deal.
+Jackie makes a deal with the Norwegian developers to dissuade Zoey from leading more public demonstrations in exchange for their help in reinstating Jackie's nursing license.
+Ultimately, the efforts of the nurses are futile, and the deal goes through.